 Leaders MUST Demonstrate C.A.R.I.(ng) ®

 The CARI(ng)® Process supplements the C.A.R.E.S.
-Model with practical techniques that are person-centered and unambiguous.
+Model with practical techniques that are person-centred and unambiguous.
 The CARI(ng)® Process promotes Clear Expectations, Appropriate Skill, Reward, and Incentives.

 Clear expectations – Set clear expectations and provide consistent direction.
 Ensure that organizational, departmental, supervisory, and task completion expectations are clear.